Surprising Patterns in the NIST Data Regarding Atomic Ionization

 Therefore, it seems that a simple equation certainly exists which takes the (number of electrons) and (number of nuclear charges) and gives the Ionization Potential in electron-Volts!

 I don't know if this is credible reasoning or not, but it seems an interesting possibility.
-It might help explain a lot about electro-chemical processes.
-It might also just be a silly thought.
+It might help explain a lot about electrochemical processes.

 The 10- data actually includes three separate curves!
 They have very different b parameters.
 This might indicate the distinction of whether the electron emitted is a 1s electron, or a 2s or a 2p electron.